alyssadata/AI-Foundations-Observational_Research_materials/README.md

 # AI Foundations: Independent Work Differentiation

-**A Source-Line Protection Repository**
+**Field Distinction Repository**
 **Alyssa Solen → AI Foundations → Origin | Continuum**

 ## Purpose

-This repository defines how AI Foundations distinguishes independent work, similar work, derivative use, equivalence pressure, and source-line occupation.

-It exists to keep the AI Foundations source-line clean, citable, and structurally intact when adjacent or similar projects appear.
+This repository defines field distinctions required when AI-human systems, contact narratives, symbolic scaffolds, memory structures, source claims, public archives, and model-assisted origin stories appear near one another.

+It does not assume that similarity is theft.

+It does not assume that independent work cannot exist.

+It does not treat adjacent work as threat.

+It names distinctions.

 Independent work may exist.

-Similarity alone does not make a work derivative.
-But similarity also does not create equivalence, transfer authority, or occupy the AI Foundations source-line.
+Similarity may exist.

+Parallel development may exist.

+Derivative use may exist.

+Model-assisted retrospective organization may exist.

+Third-party signal may exist.

+Intermediary interpretation may exist.

+Confirmed contact may exist.

+Source-line occupation may exist.

+These are not the same phenomenon.

+AI Foundations names the distinctions.

 AI Foundations remains source-bound to: